aws-solutions-library-samples/guidance-for-improving-application-development-productivity-with-the-sap-abap-assistant-on-aws/README.md

     ```

 ## Setup

-1. [Assign permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/set-up-single-sign-on-access-to-accounts.html) created above to the user or group in IAM Identity Center.
+1. As per the [identity source](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source.html) configured in your IAM Identitiy Cetner, [assign permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/set-up-single-sign-on-access-to-accounts.html) created above to the user or group in IAM Identity Center.

 ### Authentication
 1. Open your preferred terminal in MacOS or Windows Operating System to run the AWS CLI commands